AI4Bharat/transactional-voice-ai/entity/README.md

 ```

 ## Prediction
 `EntityRecognizer` defined in `entity_recognizer.py` takes care of prediction for both types of entities.
-Additionally it performs some postprocessing on the predicted entities for removing ambiguities and applying standardization.
+Additionally, it performs some postprocessing on the predicted entities for removing ambiguities and applying standardization.

 ## Adding new entities
-For supporting new entities, add the variations or patterns for open or closed type in the corresponding yaml files.
+For supporting new entities, add the variations or patterns for open or closed type in the corresponding YAML files.
 <br>
-For supporting new languages, add new patterns to open set definitions and create a new language corresponding YAML for closed set variations.
+For supporting new languages, add new patterns to open set definitions and create a new language corresponding YAML file for closed set variations.